By Charles M. Skinner in 1896

 Horned Toad and Giants

 The Moquis have a legend that, long ago, when the principal mesa that they occupy was higher than it is now, and when they owned all the country from the mountains to the great river, giants came out of the west and troubled them, going so far as to dine on Moquis.
 It was hard to get away, for the monsters could see all over the country from the tops of the mesas.
 The king of the tribe offered the most handsome woman in his country and a thousand horses to any man who would deliver his people from these giants.
-This king was eaten like the rest, and the citizens declined to elect another because they were beginning to lose faith in kings.
+This king was eaten like the rest, and the citizens declined to elect another because they began losing faith in kings.
 Still, there was one young brave whose single thought was how to defeat the giants and save his people.

 As he was walking down the mesa, he saw a lizard, of the kind commonly known as a horned toad, lying under a rock in pain.
 He rolled the stone away and was passing on when a voice that seemed to come out of the earth but that really came from the toad asked him if he wished to destroy the giants.
 He desired nothing so much.
 “Then take my horned crest for a helmet.”

-Lolomi — that was the name of him — did as he was bid, and found that in a moment the crest had swelled and covered his head so thickly that no club could break through it.
+Lolomi — that was his name — did as he was bid and found that, in a moment, the crest had swelled and covered his head so thickly that no club could break through it.

 “Now take my breastplate,” continued the toad.
-And though it would not have covered the Indian’s thumb-nail, when he put it on it so increased in bulk that it corseleted his body and no arrow could pierce it.
+And though it would not have covered the Indian’s thumb-nail, when he put it on, it increased in bulk that it corseleted his body, and no arrow could pierce it.

 “Now take the scales from my eyes,” commanded the toad, and when he had done so, Lolomi felt as light as a feather.